 At the IP High Court, a panel of three judges, or the Grand Panel of five judges conducts proceedings and renders judgments.The Grand Panel is set up when a case contains important issues and it is appropriate to provide unified opinions of the Court on them without delay.

-- (2) Judicial research officials
+- Judicial research officials

 Judicial research officials assigned to the IP High Court conduct researches, by order of judges, on technical matters as required to conduct proceedings and render judgments in cases relating to patents, utility models, and other intellectual property.
 From April 2005, they may, with permission of the presiding judges, ask questions to the parties during oral arguments or other occasions in order to clarify the facts of the case (Article 92-8 of the Code of Civil Procedure).

-- (3) Court clerks
+- Court clerks

 Court clerks attend and record proceedings, manage the progress of the proceedings, prepare and keep case files, assist judges in researching relevant laws and regulations as well as judicial precedents, and carry out other services in proceedings as provided by law.

-- (4) Court secretaries
+- Court secretaries

 Court secretaries provide judicial administrative services.

-- (5) Technical advisors
+- Technical advisors

 Technical advisors may be involved , by decision of the court, to assist judges by providing explanation of technical knowledge in cases where their expertise is necessary to clarify issues of the case or to facilitate progress of the proceedings (Article 92-2 of the Code of Civil Procedure).
 Technical advisors are appointed by the Supreme Court as part-time officials, from among experts such as university professors and researchers of public research institutes who have expertise in various scientific fields.